 - Describe the norms of change.
 How do you make change real and seen?
 Some examples are orientation to new technologies, weekly collaboration meetings, and rotation of facilitation duties during brainstorming sessions.
+Your job is to make sure your team is as well equipped to deal with uncertainty as possible.

 - Surveys.
 Choose among online platforms, whichever is most convenient for you and the team.
 For better results, keep the surveys anonymous.